Adding .NET Code Coverage to your Azure DevOps pipeline

 Conclusion link

 To be honest with you, I'm not a big fan of code coverage as a metric to measure the quality of a codebase.
-However, I do like the Pull Request comments feature, because it can help to review the code during a pull request and it can indicate a missing part.
+However, I do like the Pull Request comments feature, as it helps find uncovered paths during a code review.
 I believe that it raises awareness about the importance of adding proper tests, and reminds the team that some tests are in fact important.

-To accomplish this, I've shown you how to include code coverage to your Azure DevOps pipeline, and how to integrate it with the pull request comments feature.
+To achieve this, I've shown you how to include code coverage to your Azure DevOps pipeline, and how to integrate it with the pull request comments feature.

 Feel free to update this blog post on GitHub, thanks in advance!